graphql/graphql-spec/spec/Section 7 -- Response.md

 ```

 If the field which experienced an error was declared as `Non-Null`, the `null`
-result will bubble up to the next nullable field.
-In that case, the `path` for
+result will propagate to the next nullable parent field.
+In that case, the
-the error should include the full path to the result field where the error was
+`path` for the error should include the full path to the result field where the
-raised, even if that field is not present in the response.
+error was raised, even if that field is not present in the response.

 For example, if the `name` field from above had declared a `Non-Null` return
 type in the schema, the result would look different but the error reported would